qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    single: Measure; Areas
    single: Measure; Angles

-By default, |measure| :sup:`Measure Line`: QGIS measures real distances between given points according to a defined ellipsoid.
+By default, |measure| :sup:`Measure Line` measures real distances between given points according to a defined ellipsoid.
 The tool then allows you to click points on the map.
 Each segment length, as well as the total, shows up in the measure window.
-To stop measuring, click your right mouse button.
+To stop measuring, click the right mouse button.

-Note that you can use the drop-down list near the total to interactively change the measurement units while working with the measure tool ('Meters', 'Kilometers', 'Feet', 'Yards', 'Miles', 'Nautical miles', 'Centimeters', 'Millimeters', 'Degrees', 'Map units').
+Note that you can use the drop-down list near the total to change the measurement units interactively while working with the measure tool ('Meters', 'Kilometers', 'Feet', 'Yards', 'Miles', 'Nautical miles', 'Centimeters', 'Millimeters', 'Degrees', 'Map units').
-This unit is kept for the widget until a new project is created or another project is opened.
+This unit is retained for the widget until a new project is created or another project is opened.

-The :guilabel:`Info` section in the dialog explains how calculations are made according to CRS settings available.
+The :guilabel:`Info` section in the dialog explains how calculations are made according to the CRS settings available.

 .. %FixMe: currently, validating the Settings --> Options dialog revert any change made on units in the measurement dialog (see https://issues.qgis.org/issues/15436